City. London, England, United Kingdom

 Where?
 The Park Lane Hotel on Piccadilly.
 We booked using Starpoints, so we paid 12k per night for this category 5 hotel.
 We actually only paid for 6 nights, since Starwood has a stay (and pay) for 4 nights, get the 5th night free.
 Our points gave us the lowest level room but, as gold members, we were upgraded to an Executive Room, which is nicer than the older, non-renovated rooms.

 Transportation.
 The London tube was fantastic for getting around the central area.
 We even used it from the airport.
 Ryan will do a more in-depth post about the tube ride from the airport, but for day-to-day use, we found it to be very simple to ride and cheap with our 7-day travel pass.
 London also has the famous double-decker red buses (also included in our pass), but we didn’t end up taking a ride in one while we were there.
+However, we were cautious about London driving accidents and made sure to stay aware of the traffic conditions.

 Food.
 We tried a number of different cuisines: Pub Grub, Indian, Italian, Chinese, Japanese, German, and Belgium (okay, that was when we were in Brussels, not London).
 The Indian food stole the show, but we also had delicious Italian and Chinese dinners (these were pricey though, costing over $150 per meal, with wine).